The Ultimate Guide to Designing an ADA Compliant Bathroom

 2. Accessible bathrooms decrease your liability for injuries.

-Bathrooms are one of the most dangerous rooms in a home (source: CDC.gov).
+According to the CDC, bathrooms are one of the most dangerous rooms in a home.

 Slip and fall accidents can be deadly, especially for elderly and disabled people.